uilicious/uilicious-cli/readme.md

 $ uilicious-cli run "MyStore" "Login" --ngrokPort 3000 --ngrokParam "site"
 ```

----

 ## Upload files to a project

-`upload` a local folder consisting of test file into an existing uilicious project, or creates the project if it does not exist.
+You can upload files from a local directory to an UI-licious project using the `upload` command.
+If the project does not exists, it will be automatically created:
 ```bash
 uilicious-cli upload <project_name> <local_directory>
 ```

 **Additional Options**
 + `--overwrite=false` to disable file overwriting on conflict (enabled by default)

----

 ## Download files from a project

-`download` a uilicious project into a local folder, overwrite duplicate files on conflict
+You can download files from a UI-licious project to a local directory using the `download` command.
+Files will be overwritten in the destination folder if they already exist.

 ```bash
 uilicious-cli download <project_name> <local_directory>
 ```

----
+**Additional Options**
++ `--overwrite=false` to disable file overwriting on conflict (enabled by default)

 ## Need help?